chinasatokolo/BlackinComputing/README.md

 * [The National Society of Black Engineers](https://nsbe.org/home.aspx): The mission of the National Society of Black Engineers is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.”

+* [CMD-IT](http://www.cmd-it.org/): CMD-IT is the national Center for Minorities and People with Disabilities in Information Technology that is focused on the following under-represented groups: African Americans, Native Americans, Hispanics, and People with Disabilities.

 ### Venture Capital